-The M1 will provide accurate information reading through ice providing the ice is reasonably clear.
+The M1LR will provide accurate information reading through ice as long as the ice is reasonably clear.
 Wet the ice with at least a cup of water to improve the coupling of the transducer to the ice.
-Place the face of the transducer firmly on the wetted ice, and you will now be able to see the depth and fish displayed on your dial.
+Place the face of the transducer firmly on the wet ice and you will now be able to see the depth and fish displayed on your dial.
 Drilling into the ice 1-2" before taking a reading may be necessary if the surface of the ice is very rough, or if the ice is filled with air bubbles.